houseabsolute/local-covid-tracker/README.md

 If you run it without any options it will fetch stats for some Minnesota counties.
 Unless you're my neighbor this may not be that interesting for you.

+I also have a hack in the code to hard code population data for regions I care about.
+If you want to change the province or sub-provinces, you'll need to provide your own hard coded data.